GRANT APPLICATION PROCESS

 - Health focus area supports Martin County residents’ access to healthcare services including preventative, mental, dental, pharmaceutical, vison, prenatal and pediatric care; helps individuals maintain a healthy weight and engage in supportive relationships.

 - Financial Stability focus includes helping Martin County residents with basic needs including food and shelter, increase financial stability, increase food security and improve employability and retention.

 - If you are a new agency, or an existing agency submitting a new program, you will need to submit a Letter of Intent (LOI).

 The 2023 - 2024 Community Impact Grant applications are due on March 24, 2023, at 5 p.m.
 Programs that have not received funding in the previous funding cycle will need to submit a Letter of Intent (LOI) by February 8, 2023, at 5 p.m.

-If you are a new agency or an existing agency submitting a new program, complete the Letter of Intent (LOI) by February 8, 2023, at 5 p.m.
-The LOI form is listed below.
+New agencies or existing agencies submitting a new program were required to complete the Letter of Intent (LOI) by February 8, 2023, at 5 p.m.
+The LOI for the 2023 funding cycle is closed.

 An agency can submit an LOI for a program if:

 - It is a 501 (c) (3) organization.